-Our Lord taught this rule (Matt 18:15); James taught it (James 5:19-20); Paul taught it (Gal 6:1-3); and Paul practiced it with Peter, whose fault was public (Gal 2:11-14).
+Jesus Christ taught this rule (Matt 18:15); James taught it (James 5:19-20); Paul taught it (Gal 6:1-3); and Paul practiced it with Peter, whose fault was public (Gal 2:11-14).
 True friends, the kind appreciated by the Son of God and His apostles obeyed this proverb.

 What is secret love?
 It is showing affection, friendship, and service without the courage or commitment to correct another’s faults.
-It is secret, for the real character of love – correction – is missing; it is called love sarcastically, for only outward flattery and superficial kindness exists in such a relationship.
+It is secret, for the real character of love – correction – is missing; it is called love sarcastically, for only outward flattery and superficial kindness exist in such a relationship.
 It is truly hatred (Lev 19:17).

 Dear reader, do you love this way?
 If so, you will warn the unruly (I Thes 5:14), reprove and chasten your children (Pr 13:24; 29:15), provoke others to righteousness (Heb 3:12-13; 10:23-25), and please others, rather than yourself, for their edification (Rom 15:1-2).

 Do you receive the open rebuke of this proverb without bristling?
 David said he would consider reproof and smiting by a righteous man a true act of kindness (Ps 141:5).
 As a sinner, you need such friends, who will confront rather than flatter you.
 Cherish them!

 Jesus faithfully rebuked His dear friends (Matt 16:23; Luke 9:55; John 21:17), and they spent the rest of their lives profiting from his loving and faithful investment in them.
 The greatest love letter ever written is the Bible, and you will be personally rebuked every time you read it with godly humility and sincerity.
 Read it today to know the love of God.